 If, however, your system doesn’t produce enough energy, you’ll still need the electricity provider in the evening.
 But, if you’ve got battery storage, the amount you use during demand tariff calculable times will be significantly decreased.
 That means lower demand charges, or even better, no reliance on an electricity provider at all!

-If you’d like to know more about off-grid solar and battery solutions, contact the friendly team at Halcol Energy today.
+If you’d like to know more about battery solutions, contact the friendly team at Halcol Energy today.
 We’ll be happy to help you save money!